Popmotion/popmotion/packages/popmotion-pose/docs/examples/react/css-variables.md

 Pose can animate CSS variables like normal style props.

-In the following example, all the boxes have a class `.box` with these styles:
+In the following example, all the boxes have the class `.box` with these styles:

 ```css
 .box {